 Michael Malczewski

-Michael Malczewski has been part of the VCI industry for more than 20 years and currently serves as Sales Director at ZERUST®.
-Based in the greater Chicago area, Michael supports customers throughout the north central United States, helping manufacturers implement corrosion prevention programs that protect valuable assets and improve operational efficiency.
-With his extensive knowledge of VCI technology and customer-focused approach, he provides tailored solutions across a wide range of industries, making him a trusted partner for long-term corrosion management strategies.
+Michael Malczewski is the Sales Director at ZERUST®, bringing more than 20 years of experience in the Vapor Corrosion Inhibitor (VCI) industry.
+Based in the greater Chicago area, he supports customers across the north central United States, helping manufacturers implement effective corrosion prevention programs that protect valuable metal assets and improve operational efficiency.

 Close